Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Identify the missing word(s) in the following sentence.
-The Service Desk should be the entry point and single point of contact for the [?] with all of its users.
+### The Service Desk should be the entry point and single point of contact for the [?] with all of its users.

 - [ ] Service consumer.
 - [x] Service provider.